 Mary Shelley next wrote Mathilda, but this was not published during her lifetime.
 Three characters in this book resemble Percy Shelley, Mary, and William Godwin, though the story veers into fiction.
 In the story, Mathilda’s mother dies giving birth to her.
 Mathilda’s father abandons his daughter, then returns after sixteen years, only to confess that he has incestuous feelings toward her.
 The father ends up committing suicide.

 Shelley’s novel Valperga was published in 1823.
 Set in 14th century Italy, it is the story of woman’s blind love for a man and her disillusionment as she gets to know him better.
 Valperga was written while Mary and Percy actually lived in Italy.

 While still in Italy, Mary Shelley experienced yet another tragedy.
 Percy Shelley and his friend Edward Williams were sailing a schooner in from Leghorn to Lerici when the weather became harsh and the boat sank.
 Both men drowned.

 In an effort to overcome her grief, Mary published a collection of her late husband’s greatest poems and added biographical information which tended to emphasize Shelley’s good qualities and overlook his faults.

-(1837).
-She also wrote stories for a book that came out once a year called The Keepsake
+Mary’s other books were The Fortunes of Perkin Warbeck (1830), Ladore (1835), and Falkner (1837).
+She also wrote stories for a book that came out once a year called The Keepsake, from 1828 to 1838.

 In 1850, Mary Shelley began having difficulty speaking and numbness in one leg.
 The symptoms indicated a brain tumor.
 Her condition grew worse and she died in London on February 1, 1851.